OliRati/AgenceTaxis/readme.md

    - Open `phpMyAdmin` or any MySQL client.
    - Import the `database/taxis.sql` file to create the necessary tables.
 3. Configure the database connection:
-   - Copy `.env.sample.php` as `.env.php` then set your database credentials and config.
+   - Copy `env.example.php` as `env.php` then set your database credentials and config.
+   - Do not remove it, it is used as an Anchor to find the root of the project from any php module file that needs it as a dependency.
-     Warning : This file may contain sensible datas and must be kept out of reach of server and not published on github.
+   - Warning : This file may contain sensible datas and must be kept out of reach of server and not published on github.
 4. Access the application:
    - Start WAMP/XAMPP and ensure the Apache and MySQL services are running.